-- New members who have completed 9 consecutive months of full-time service at Brandon University shall be eligible to receive a service increment beginning in the 10th month.
-Thereafter, such members shall receive a normal increment on July 1. - Members who are on a full-time Term Contract of less than 1 year's duration but more than 6 months, then, after an interruption of service, receive a subsequent full-time contract, shall be credited with 12 months uninterrupted service for the purpose of calculating increments.
-That is, the member shall receive a service increment at the commencement of the new contract unless the member has received a service increment during the life of the previous contract. - Members who have completed 12 or more consecutive months full-time service at Brandon University shall be eligible to receive a service increment on July 1; such an increase shall be limited by the ceiling for the members' rank.
+- a) New members who have completed nine (9) consecutive months of full-time service at Brandon University shall be eligible to receive a service increment beginning in the 10th month.
+Thereafter, such members shall receive a normal increment on July 1. - b) Members who are on a full-time Term Contract of less than one (1) year's duration, but more than six (6) months, then, after an interruption of service, receive a subsequent full-time contract, shall be credited with 12 months uninterrupted service for the purpose of calculating increments.
+That is, the member shall receive a service increment at the commencement of the new contract unless the member has received a service increment during the life of the previous contract. - c) Members who have completed twelve (12) months or more consecutive full-time service at Brandon University shall be eligible to receive a service increment on July 1; such an increase shall be limited by the ceiling for the member's rank.

-F.4 ALLOWANCES
+F.4 Allowances

-Effective 1 April 1992, the following allowances will be paid:
+Effective 1 April 1998, the following allowances will be paid:

-- a) Northern Allowance of \$3,180 per annum for those members who are required to reside north of the 53rd parallel or in local government districts. - Centre Coordinator Allowance of \$3,180 per annum for those members designated Centre Coordinators. - Travelling Professor Allowance of \$6,360 per annum for those members designated Travelling Professors.
+- a) Northern Allowance of \$3,180 per annum for those members who are required to reside north of the fifty-third (53rd) parallel or in local government districts. - b) Centre Coordinator Allowance of \$3,180 per annum for those members designated Centre Coordinators. - c) Travelling Professor Allowance of \$6,360 per annum for those members designated Travelling Professors.

-F.5 SESSIONAL STIPEND
+F.5 Sessional Stipend